maheshc7/gesture-car/README.md

 4. Convert the signal into corresponding voltages to move the motors.

 ##  Contents
-1. gesture-recog.py to train the gestures and obtain the vgg model.
+1. Run gesture-recog.py to train the gestures and obtain the vgg model.
 2. Run the model and transmit signal to the Arduino car using rf_control.py file.

 ## Flow Diagram